LuisFMCuriel/Rot13-Rotation-by-13-places-/README.md

 # Rot13 cipher
 ![alt text](http://lh3.ggpht.com/c1XhkTPJdlK1dn5oopdRQsibKA9k-nZTvCxJGtgpYkkX_FFlS5E_bIsW0fSHEYLKIA=w300)

+Caesar Cipher.
 Simple letter substitution cipher that replaces a letter with the 13th letter after it, in the alphabet.

 ## How it works?